zoebachman/artist-as-programmer/README.md

 # The Artist as Programmer: Creative Coding
-Repository for 2019 SVA class
+Repository for SVA class

-This repository contains sample code, slides, and resources for a (one day) class taught by [Zoe Bachman](https://cargocollective.com/zoebachman) at SVA in 2019.
+This repository contains sample code, slides, and resources for a (one day) class taught by [Zoe Bachman](https://cargocollective.com/zoebachman) at SVA.
 If you have any questions, feel free to reach out to her at zoe.bachman@gmail.com

 [Presentation](https://www.notion.so/The-Artist-as-Programmer-Creative-Coding-3b5bd254c57d43a6b5bbcf31e618926a)